 Cell +599 786 5229

 Non-residents $25 per calendar year or $15 with proof-of-payment of the $10 “Other users Nature Fee”.
-Residents $15 per calendar year or $3 day pass.
-(Nature Fee)
+Residents $15 per calendar year or $3 day pass (Nature Fee).
+Until the end of February 2019 these prices apply.
+From March 1, 2019 the new fee structure will be implemented.
+For more information visit the following page.

 We strongly advise you to take note of the following recommendations: